Rural Schools Struggle With Road Ahead In Era Of Coronavirus

 "I wear a mask just to protect my community," Davis says."I don't want to be the one coming from Boise bringing COVID into the community."

 Masks just aren't that common in this mostly isolated, rural community along the Snake River, where social distancing is generally a fact of life.
-And in small towns like this, the school is often a reflection of a community's values, says Superintendent Cantrell.
-Yet, it feels almost inevitable to him that there will be COVID-19 cases soon after in-person classes resume.
+And in small towns like this, the school is often a reflection of a community's values, says superintendent Cantrell.
+Yet it feels almost inevitable to him that there will be coronavirus cases soon after in-person classes resume.

 "I think it's only a matter of time before we're back to all virtual," Cantrell says.